picocms/Pico/content-sample/index.md

 to the brand new plugin system introduced with Pico 1.0.
 Please refer to the [Upgrade section of the docs](http://picocms.org/plugin-dev.html#upgrade).

+## Config

+You can override the default Pico settings (and add your own custom settings) by editing `config/config.php` in the Pico directory.
+For a brief overview of the available settings and their defaults see `config/config.php.template`.
+To override a setting, copy `config/config.php.template` to `config/config.php`, uncomment the setting and set your custom value.

 ### URL Rewriting

 Picos default URLs (e.g. %base_url%/?sub/page) already are very user friendly.